 In addition free medical treatment for employment injuries or occupational diseases, including the provision and renewal of prosthetic appliances, is provided at the government hospital.

-Guardian's Allowance is a payment of £118.35 month to the person who takes into his family an orphan child both of whose parents are dead.
+Guardian's Allowance is a payment of £145.80 per month to the person who takes into his family an orphan child both of whose parents are dead.
 The deceased parents or step-parents must have paid or been credited with enough social insurance contributions in order for the Guardian's Allowance to be awarded.
 Special rules apply to the children of divorced parents, adopted children, illegitimate children and children whose parents cannot be traced.

 If an accident or disease results in death, death benefit is payable to the dependants of the deceased person.
 Death Benefit is payable by way of pension to the widow, widower, surviving civil partner or wholly dependent parent of an insured person, whose death results from an industrial accident or a prescribed occupational disease.
-The pension is payable at the rate of £234.03 per month and may be increased by dependant’s allowance.
+The pension is payable at the rate of £234.03 per month and may be increased by dependants allowance.

 Where there is no widow, widower, surviving civil partner, children or parent, there is provision for certain other dependants to claim, in which case the benefit is by way of a gratuity of £2,770.